Xarthisius/prace_preprep/README.md

 is sent [3,4].
 This implementation significantly decreased fragmentation of communication.

-Additionally, in order to decrease the number of MPI messages we have implemented domain decomposition using space-filling curve (SFC), which provides high "localization", i.e. neighbouring grids are located on the same processes as much as possible.
-When carefully implemented, properties of SFC can allow for fast neighbour searching [5,6].
+Additionally, in order to decrease the number of MPI messages we have implemented domain decomposition using space-filling curve (SFC), which provides high "localization", i.e. neighboring grids are located on the same processes as much as possible.
+When carefully implemented, properties of SFC can allow for fast neighbor searching [5,6].
 This is essential for reducing costs of AMR bookkeeping.

 Finally, AMR  can now be more selective.
 It doesn't refine the full block at once, but only the required regions